gudangggg1/GRAPHIC-DESIGN-ACTIVITIES/README.md

 # GRAPHIC-DESIGN-ACTIVITIES
-This are my activities under Corel Draw 2021.
+These are my activities under Corel Draw 2021.